 - A photo ID

 - A Year-to-Date Profit and Loss Statement (for the self-employed)

 In some cases, you may be required to produce extra paperwork.
 “If a family member is gifting your down payment and closing charges,” for example, “you must provide a gift letter.”
 This section contains information about the donor as well as the value of their gift.
 You’ll also produce copies of the court order if you’re utilising alimony or child support payments to qualify.”

 A Good Fountain Valley Agent

 The last – and arguably most critical – thing you’ll need to buy a house in is a skilled local real estate agent.
 An professional agent can walk you through the entire procedure, ensuring that you have everything you need and assisting you in avoiding any issues.
-Finding a good agent can be a time-consuming process that requires extensive research and interviews.
+Sell my house fast in Irvine, CA, finding a good agent can be a time-consuming process that requires extensive research and interviews.
 However, you can make things lot easier by calling a reputable agency with experienced agents.
 Contact us immediately at (714) 701-8210 if you’re ready to buy a home in Fountain Valley.